EDreams ODIGEO

-The company is the largest online travel group in Europe, and the largest distributor of online flights in the world.
-It has over 17 million customers in 45 countries with 40,000 destinations and 575 airlines.
+It has more than 21 million customers in 44 countries with 40,000 destinations and nearly 700 airlines.
 The company sells flights, hotels, vacation packages (flight and hotel), train tickets, car rentals, and travel insurance.
 Its headquarters are in Madrid with more than 1,700 employees worldwide.

 History

 In 2010, Axa acquired Go Voyages and Permira acquired eDreams.
-Axa and Permira merged eDreams and Go Voyages, which jointly acquired Opodo in 2011.
+Axa and Permira merged eDreams and GO Voyages, which jointly acquired Opodo in 2011.

-EDreams ODIGEO was created in June 2011 when eDreams merged with Go Voyages and Opodo, the three largest European online travel agencies, through two private equity firms, AXA Private Equity and Permira Funds.
-EDream's co-founder, Javier Perez-Tenessa, became the president of the holding group.
+eDreams ODIGEO was created in June 2011 when eDreams merged with GO Voyages and Opodo, the three largest European online travel agencies, through two private equity firms, AXA Private Equity and Permira Funds. eDreams' co-founder, Javier Perez-Tenessa, became the president of the holding group.
 By March 2014, the company reached €500 million in sales.

-eDreams Odigeo announced an intention to list on the Madrid, Barcelona, Bilbao and Valencia stock exchanges in early 2014.
+eDreams ODIGEO announced an intention to list on the Madrid, Barcelona, Bilbao, and Valencia stock exchanges in early 2014.
 On April 8, 2014, the company completed its initial public offering on the Bolsa de Madrid, at 10.25 euros per share, which valued the company at around $1.5 billion.
-This was the first ever initial public offering of an Internet startup in Spain.
-The sale of shares was managed by financial organizations including JPMorgan Chase & Co., Deutsche Bank AG and Jefferies Group LLC.
+This was the first ever initial public offering of an internet startup in Spain.
+The sale of shares was managed by financial organizations including JPMorgan Chase & Co., Deutsche Bank AG, and Jefferies Group LLC.
 It was the first company to go public in Spain since 2011.
-However, after five months the stock price had fallen by 60%, reflecting the shared challenges of a difficult European IPO market.
+However, after five months, the stock price had fallen by 60%, reflecting the shared challenges of a difficult European IPO market.
 The stock later stabilized, with significant gains in share price including 160% gain in 2016.

 In January 2015, eDreams announced that former Chief Operating Officer Dana Dunne was promoted to CEO.
 Previous CEO Javier Perez-Tenessa became honorary chairman.
 That December, Odigeo opened new offices in Barcelona on Bailén Street.